RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 - No watermarks are to be present on any images.
 - Some games lack a typical title screen.
 In these cases, a screenshot of the title during an opening movie or loading screen may be used.
 If that doesn't exist, an initial menu screen or gameplay screen may be used.
 - Completion screenshots are intended to be "The End" screens that appear after beating the game, whenever possible.
 If such a screen doesn't exist, creativity may be needed in taking a good screenshot during the credits, or when finishing the final level, defeating the final boss, winning the final round before looping (for arcade games), etc.
 - Game Boy screenshots should be in black-and-white.
+Do not use SGB borders.
 - Emulator filters and shaders should be disabled for screenshots.
 For example, Game Boy Color and Game Boy Advance should not use color correction, and Apple II should not use a scanline filter.
 - Be sure to carefully look at the existing screenshots for a game before submitting more.
 Multiple screenshots of the same level or scene aren't that interesting - diversity is preferred (as much as the game allows).
 Menu screenshots should be kept to a minimum as well.
 Do not rush and submit several screenshots of initial menus or the first level just for the sake of submitting things.
 - Try to make screenshots interesting in general - not just characters standing in idle poses at the beginning of each level, but shots with more action and energy as well.